tambapps/groovy-shell-user-manual/dependency-management/dexter/index.md

-# Dexter, the jar to dex jar handler
+# Dexter, the normal jar to dex jar handler

 Dexter allows you to load jars and add them to your classpath so that you can use the classes held in them.